-The chairman of the Independent Electoral and Boundaries Commission (IEBC) Chairperson Wafula Chebukati has said that he is yet to receive the resignation letters of the three commissioners who resigned on Monday.
+The chairman of the Independent Electoral and Boundaries Commission (IEBC) Wafula Chebukati has said that he is yet to receive the resignation letters of the three commissioners who resigned on Monday.

 IEBC COMMISSIONERS RESIGN